 Dr. Michel, voted the #1 LASIK surgeon in Ventura County, uses a technique known as LASEK, or epi-LASEK.
 LASEK combines the best of both PRK LASIK and regular LASIK.
 However, unlike PRK LASIK, the epithelial layer is retained and not discarded meaning, with LASEK, there are no sharp blades involved.
 It’s a no-cut, no-blade laser vision correction procedure.
 With regular LASIK, also referred to as The Flap Method, the corneal flap is allowed to heal on its own rather than be stitched.
 As a result, LASIK has the potential for flap complications.

-If you’re tired of the inconvenience of constant spectacle or contact lens wear, laser vision correction may be the solution for you.
+If you’re tired of the inconvenience of constant spectacle or contact lens wear, LASIK eye surgery (LASEK) may be the solution for you.
 While eyeglasses slip down your nose and contact lenses require routine cleaning and maintenance, laser eye surgery provides you the freedom of clear and comfortable vision without the ongoing costs of replacement frames and lenses.

 But first, a quick summary of the problem – refractive error.

 Refractive error refers to the mismatch of the eye’s focusing ability to its length (known as axial length) – basically, if you have refractive error your vision would be improved with prescription optical correction in the form of eyeglasses, contact lenses – or surgery.